Graduate Student Bike Rentals

 - What are graduate student bike rentals?

-UCLA Transportation has partnered with UCLA Housing & Hospitality Services to repurpose 48 former Bruin Bike Share bikes for UCLA graduate students.
+UCLA Transportation has partnered with UCLA Housing & Hospitality Services to repurpose former Bruin Bike Share bikes for UCLA graduate students.
+48 bikes are located at Weyburn Terrace and 40 bikes are located at University Village Apartments.
 The bikes will be free to use for graduate residents and will work differently than a bike share program.
 While the bikes are available for short-term use, they will not be regularly relocated to various locations.
 Residents can check out a bike by completing a mobile rental form, unlocking and returning the bike to the same location.

 - Who is eligible to rent a bike?

-These bikes are intended for use by graduate student residents living in UCLA housing.
+These bikes are intended for use by graduate student residents living at Weyburn Terrace and University Village Apartments.
 Residents must be at least 18 years of age or older and the only person riding the bike during the rental.
-A valid UCLA Google Account and Bruin ID number will be needed to rent a bike.
+A valid Google Account and Bruin or Housing ID number will be needed to rent a bike.

 - Will the bikes be maintained regularly?